Best Black Friday Fitness Equipment Deals See Deals

 If you’re looking for landmine exercises to try, I recommend the following: landmine squat, meadows row, rotational single-arm press, landmine anti-rotation, half-kneeling landmine shoulder press, landmine lateral raise, landmine row, landmine reverse lunge, landmine Romanian deadlift, landmine press, and landmine single-arm floor press.

-Different landmine exercises work different parts of the body.
+Different landmine exercises work different parts of your body.
 Exercises like the landmine squat and landmine Romanian deadlift work the lower body.
-Meadows row, landmine lateral raise, landmine press, and more, are upper body exercises.
+Meadows row, landmine lateral raise, landmine press, and more, are upper-body exercises.
 You can even get exercises that target the core (for example, the landmine anti-rotation).

 What are the benefits of the landmine row?